HHVV88/VV-Linux/README.md

 In recent news, I have decided not to use LFS+BLFS for the sake of my own sanity, I will instead base blackcomb on Fedora.
 But someday, when the time is right, I will try LFS+BLFS.
 In other news, I have made a youtube channel documenting what I'm doing, although nothings there, here's the link: https://www.youtube.com/@Idontmaketutorials

-Dec 20, 2025 6:48 GMT+8 (Taipei)
-I have decided that I will once again, rest my sanity in the hands of my skill (both with linux and researching) to get to LFS, and then BLFS and I think that it will be a clunky and long road to the day (if it comes) that I release Blackcomb linux as my own.

 Dec 21, 2025 GMT+8 (Taipei)
 I will once again be doing this on my M4 macbook, instead of the planned macbook pro from 2018, because I do not have it.